varnishcache/varnish-cache/doc/sphinx/phk/firstdesign.rst

 	The simplest storage method mmap(2)'s a disk or file and puts objects into the virtual memory on page aligned boundaries, using a small struct for metadata.
-Data is not persistant across reboots.
+Data is not persistent across reboots.
 Object free is incredibly cheap.
 Object allocation should reuse recently freed space if at all possible.
 	"First free hole" is probably a good allocation strategy.